ykk648/X-Dub/README.md

 </details>

-These gaps likely come from both the Wan backbone and the current implementation.
-Wan2.2-TI2V-5B generalizes better, but can be less temporally stable and may introduce texture or color drift.
-The final quality also depends on checkpoint selection, CFG scales, and cropping strategy.
-We are still trying to find the best implementation strategy.

-🏃 We are actively improving this repository and the public model.
+🏃 We are still trying to find the best implementation strategy, and will actively improve this repository.
 Quantitative comparisons between the public release and the internal version will be reported in future updates.
 If you have suggestions, please open an issue for discussion.